Using Licensight Scan¶

 Java¶

-Licensight Scan supports detection of Java dependencies through both Maven project files and post-build archive files (.jar
+Licensight Scan supports detection of Java dependencies through both Maven project files and post-build archive files (.jar, .war, .ear).

 - Maven CLI must be installed and available in the current PATH (